 - Students must satisfy the writing requirement of their degree program, or complete additional approved course work (6 credits).

-- Students must also successfully complete either a written or an oral examination.
+- Students must also successfully complete an oral examination if they writing a thesis.

 - Graduate students must maintain a 3.00 grade point average.